I share this “secret” with many creators — I don’t feel inspired until I’ve already started creating… as short as 5 minutes, upwards of 45 minutes.

 “I don’t wait for moods.
 You accomplish nothing if you do that.
 Your mind must know it has to get down to work.” — Pearl Buck, celebrated Novelist.

-If we are committed to creating, we’ve got to question our own discomfort and uncertainty during the very act of work.
+If you are committed to creating, you’ve got to question your discomfort and uncertainty during the very act of work.
 It’s normal to doubt that we can do it.
 It’s fine to be baffled by where the direction is supposed to go with any creative piece.

 Always remember the normality of creative discomfort.
 We all experience it, at every stage of the game.